iamMarck/Sidekick.Examination/README.md

 - Simple shared component is created
 ```
-// *Can be located on:
+// *can be located at:
 app/shared/validity/validity.component.html
 ```